tdsmith/aRrgh/README.md

 It looks like I'm presenting this out of order but it'll all make sense in the end.

 ## Boolean primitives and special values
-TRUE, FALSE, and NA are special logic values.
-(NULL is also defined and is a special vector of length zero.)
-Do not ever use T and F for TRUE and FALSE.
+`TRUE`, `FALSE`, and `NA` are special logic values. (`NULL` is also defined and is a special vector of length zero.)
+Do not ever use T and F for `TRUE` and `FALSE`.
 You will see people doing it but they're assholes and not your friend; T and F are just variables with default values.
 Set `T <- F` and source their code and laugh as it burns.

 This also means that you shouldn't ever assign useful quantities to variables named T and F. Sorry.
 Other variable names that you cannot use are c, q, s, t (!), C, D, and I. :(